pndcake/CsharpProjects/README.md

+A collection of C# projects

-A Program that will tell you your change in cents in the fewest amount of coins.
+moneyMaker.cs will tell you your change in cents in the fewest amount of coins.